 The problem is that many investment managers acting as agents in repo disagree that they should be reported as an Agent Lender in field 1.18 because their own legal analysis does not characterize them as an "agent lender".
 Notwithstanding the reporting flexibility allowed by ESMA, those parties have argued that they should not be reported as Agent Lenders and stated that, where they are Report Submitting Entities, they will not be filling in field 1.18.
 It is recommended therefore that reporting parties look to the agreement governing their agency repos.
-If their legal analysis is that the agent is not an "agent lender", they should leave field 1.18 blank- and the agent should be reported in Table 1, field 15, Broker.
+If their legal analysis is that the agent is not an "agent lender", they should leave field 1.18 blank and the agent should be reported in Table 1, field 15, Broker.
 Otherwise, in the case of repurchase transactions, they should report the agent as an Agent Lender.
 However, field 1.18 is not reportable in the case of buy/sell-backs, in which case, it should be left blank.
-MoreoverIn the final analysis, however, it does not matter if reporting parties disagree about field 1.18 as it is not a matching field.
-If the legal agreement governing the role of the agent is not an agency contract (eg GMRA plus Agency Annex), the agent should be reported in Table 1, field 15, Broker.
+In the final analysis, however, it does not matter if reporting parties disagree about field 1.18 as it is not a matching field.

 If an agent is not identified in field 1.18, there is potential operational problem where the UTI for an agency repo is generated by a Report Submitting Entity that is not the agent or its counterparty.
-Such a third-party Report Submitting Entity may require field 1.18 to be filled in
+Such a third-party Report Submitting Entity may require field 1.18 to be filled in order that it can trace the report to which it should attach a particular UTI.
+The problem faced by a third-party Report Submitting Entity in matching UTIs to ingested reports is discussed in

-All Note that ESMA's Validation Rules do not allow an Agent Lender to be reported where the transaction is a buy/sell-back (Table 2, field 4, Type of SFT = SBSC).
+Note that ESMA's Validation Rules do not allow an Agent Lender to be reported where the transaction is a buy/sell-back (Table 2, field 4, Type of SFT = SBSC).
 ESMA plan to remove this restriction but this will have to wait until the RTS and ITS can be amended.
 Note that ESMA's Validation Rules do not allow an Agent Lender to be reported where the transaction is a buy/sell-back (Table 2, field 4, Type of SFT = SBSC).
 ESMA plan to remove this restriction but this will have to wait until the RTS and ITS can be amended.
 An agent in repo would sign a GMRA and Agency Annex, or similar agreement, with each counterparty collectively on behalf of a group of clients.
 The single agreement would be taken to represent a bundle of separate but identical agreements between the counterparty and each client.
 The agent negotiates and transacts repos collectively with a counterparty on behalf of some or all of its clients and then divides up ("allocates") the transaction (sometimes called a "block trade") into separate transactions between the counterparty and each of the individual clients.
 The counterparty and clients take risk on each other but the agent is not exposed, even though it signed the agreement and executed the block trade.
 Under SFTR, any fund on behalf of whom an agent acts would be a Reporting Counterparty and probably also the Beneficiary, although this field will not need to be filled in if the Reporting Counterparty and the Beneficiary are the same entity.
 The agent itself has no reporting obligation under SFTR, as it will not be the Entity Responsible for the Report.
 It might be the Report Submitting Entity, particularly if it is an investment manager, in this case, it would be reported as such.